 Parameter Description EXTER- Time to store the events received from an external VMS system (days).
-0 - unlim- NAL_VMS_EVENTS_MAX AGEd.
+0 - unlim- NAL_VMS_EVENTS_MAX X_AGEd.
 EXTER- Time to store the events sent to an external VMS system (days).
 0 - unlimited.
-NAL_VMS_SEND_EVENTS STATUS_AGE EXTERNAL_VMS: EN- The status of FindFace VMS Integration module.
+NAL_VMS_SEND_EVENTS_STATUS_AGE EXTERNAL_VMS: EN- The status of FindFace VMS Integration module.
 If enabled, the External VMS ABLED option will appear in the user interface.
 PLUGIN_ADDRESS Plugin IP address.
 TOKEN Token required for VMS Integration plugin to authenticate in Findface Multi (it must match the token in the plugin configuration file).
-EVENT_SENDER:ENABLED If True, all matched events in Findface Multi will be sent to an external VMS.
-ALLOWED_TYPES Objects types to send.
+EVENT_SENDER:ENABLED If True, all matched events in Findface Multi will be sent to an external VM ALLOWED_TYPES Objects types to send.
 At present, only face objects supported.
 SENDER_TASKS The number of simultaneous tasks to send events to the plugin.
 Default value = 1.
-It can be increased if required, please consult NtechLab Support Team (sup- port@ntechlab.com).
+It can be increased if required, please consult NtechLab Support Team (sup port@ntechlab.com).
 MAX_SEND_ATTEMPTS The number of attempts to send before it is considered unsuccessful.
-UThe time between sending attempts, if a failed sending occurs.
-It will grow MAX_EVENT_SEND_TIME( DEXIponentially from minimum to maximum as long as the number of attempts MAX_SEND_ATTEMPTS is increasing.
+MIN_EVENT_SEND_TIMEOUThe time between sending attempts, if a failed sending occurs.
+It will grow MAX_EVENT_SEND_TIMEOUTPonentially from minimum to maximum as long as the number of attempts MAX_SEND_ATTEMPTS is increasing.
 RESPONSE_TIMEOUT Time to wait for a response from the plugin when sending an event.

-4.3.3 PostgreSQL
+4.3.3 Create New Database in PostgreSQL

-1. Open the file /opt/findface-multi/docker-compose.yaml and take a note of POSTGRES\PASSWORD value.
-We will need this for the next step.
+1. Open the file /opt/findface-multi/docker-compose.yaml and write down the POSTGRES_PASSWORD value.
+You will need it for the next step.